-Our Regional Engagement partners act as ‘local’ offices along side the central IPO (located in Ireland) to coordinate and promote coastal global change research at the regional and local level as well as to facilitate links and exchanges between international, national and local science policy.
-We have REP’s located in the United States (Louisiana); South America (Rio de Janeiro, Brazil), Caribbean (Trinidad & Tobago), Canada (Newfoundland and covering the Arctic region), Europe (Algave, Portugal), West Africa (Lagos, Nigeria), East Asia (Yantai, China), South East Asia (Taiwan).
+Our Regional Engagement partners act as ‘local’ offices along side the central IPO (located in Germany) to coordinate and promote coastal global change research at the regional and local level as well as to facilitate links and exchanges between international, national and local science policy.
+We have REP’s located in the United States (Louisiana); South America (Rio de Janeiro, Brazil), Caribbean (Trinidad & Tobago), Canada (Newfoundland and covering the Arctic region), Europe (Algave, Portugal), East Asia (China), South East Asia (Taiwan).
 These globally distributed Regional Engagement Partners help ensure broader geographical representation and global diversity in the running of Future Earth Coasts.

 Who’s who in REPs